Open-ForBC/OpenForBC-Benchmark/docs/developer-guide.md

 - For running a benchmark check [user-guide.md](user-guide.md).
 - Installation [README](../README.md).

+## Before opening a PR

+Continuous integration is setup [here](../.github/workflows/CI.yml).

+Before opening a PR, please check that your changes do not break anything by executing ./test_PR.sh

 ## Adding a benchmark

 Following is the file hierarchy for the benchmarks folder.